 Greece made an important step to digitize its tax system and introduce an innovative platform for taxpayers to fulfil their tax obligations.
 The new platform will offer businesses a collaborative environment where the data they provide to the Greek Independent Authority of Public Revenues (IAPR) will not only affect their own books but will also auto-populate their buyers’ tax situation.

 As a result of this innovative solution, taxpayers will be relieved from some of their filing obligations, which will be fulfilled automatically as a result of this application.

 Taxpayers will submit their required transactional data through an automated solution to the platform or through the web portal of the IAPR.

 The new platform, called myDATA, which stands for My Digital Accounting and Tax Application, includes two books: The Record Book, and The Summary Book.

 The record book records the submitted transactions to the myDATA platform.
 These transactions are classified as income/expense according to their type (e.g sale of goods, provision of services etc.).
-Classified data is then summarised within the summary book and depicts the accounting and tax result for the respective period.
+Classified data is then summarized within the summary book and depicts the accounting and tax result for the respective period.

 Suppliers are required to submit a summary of all their domestic and cross-border sale transactions (wholesale/retail).
 The reported sales data will update its income books and the domestic transaction data will update the buyer’s expense books.